www-splitcells-net/net.splitcells.network.community/src/main/hugo/content/blog/2023-01-16-2-Establish-uniform-code-formatting-for-Java.md

 * [ ] Use spaces instead of tabs.
   Tabs are better for semantics, as in this case one character has one meaning.
-  On the other hand, spaces are more portable, as tabs have often a special meaning on keyboards (changing currently selected input field) and are easier to transport across input fields.
+  On the other hand, spaces are more portable, as tabs have often a special meaning on keyboards (i.e. changing currently selected input field) and are easier to transport across input fields.
   Furthermore, spaces allow aligning code vertically.